dr. K.A. (Kristine) Johanson

 September 2011: HWS Gatekeepers Training.
 Provided by HWS psychologists, this voluntary program trained faculty to respond effectively to students in distress and to make appropriate referrals.

-- Johanson, K. A. (in press).
+- Johanson, K. A. (2017).
 'Our brains beguiled': Ecclesiastes and Sonnet 59's Poetics of Temporal Instability.
 In H. Crawforth , E. Scott-Baumann, & C. Whitehead (Eds.), The Sonnets: The State of Play (Arden Shakespeare The State of Play ).
 Bloomsbury.

 - Johanson, K. A. (Ed.)
 (2016).
 Approaches to Early Modern Nostalgia.
 Parergon, 33(2).

 - Johanson, K. (2016).
 In the Mean Season: Richard II and the Nostalgic Politics of Hospitality.
 Parergon, 33(2), 57-78.
 DOI: 10.1353/pgn.2016.0075 [details]

 - Johanson, K. (2016).
 On the Possibility of Early Modern Nostalgias.
 Parergon, 33(2), 1-15.
 DOI: 10.1353/pgn.2016.0072 [details]

 - Johanson, K. (2016).
 Self-Help Shakespeare.
 In B. R. Smith (Ed.), The Cambridge guide to the worlds of Shakespeare. - Vol. 2: The World's Shakespeare, 1660-present (pp. 1724-1728).
 Cambridge : Cambridge University Press.